python/devguide/developer-workflow/lang-changes.rst

 Changing Python
 ===============

-On occasion people come up with an idea for changing or improving Python.
+On occasion people come up with an idea for changing or improving the Python language or standard library.
 This page explains how to propose changes and what to expect during the process.